Who can nominate a Good Neighbor?

 You may send videotapes or DVDs, but we discourage it.
 With the amount of materials the judges need to review, we can't guarantee that audio-visual materials will get full attention.
 If you feel the content of a video is truly important and not covered elsewhere in your nomination, please consider sending a written transcript of the video.
 When will the winner be announced?

 The judging will be finalized in October.
-The winner will be announced at the January Business Conference and will be featured in Missouri REALTORS®
+The winner will be announced at the Winter Business Conference and will be featured in Missouri REALTORS®

 member communications.
 What does the winner receive?

 The winner will receive a $2,500 grant for his/her charity, statewide recognition through a general statewide media campaign, and along with his/her charity, will be featured in a customized video.
-The recipient and a companion will receive expense-paid lodging to the January Business Conference for the awards ceremony.
-May I fax or e-mail my nomination?
+The recipient and a companion will receive expense-paid lodging to the Winter Business Conference for the awards ceremony.
+May I email my nomination?